Apply through Clearing

-One of the other main things I noticed when I came here was the huge LRC (Learning Resource Centre) with all the learning resources one can need.
-There are different types of study rooms, whether you want to study with your mates or just by yourself, which has a whole silent study floor dedicated to it.
+One of the other main things I noticed when I came here was the Learning Resource Centre (LRC) was huge and had all the recourses needed.
+There are several types of study rooms, whether you want to study with your mates or just by yourself, the LRC has a whole silent study floor dedicated to it.

-Moving away from the academics, the university offers extra-curricular activities for everyone.
-From regular weekly Active Student session to Big Wednesday forum parties there is something for everyone.
+Moving away from academics, the University offers extra-curricular activities for everyone.
+From regular weekly active student session to Big Wednesday forum parties there is something for everyone.

 Meet Jordan whose Physics degree took him on an unexpected journey into the financial sector.
 Jordan is now a Commodities Trade Support Analyst for Morgan Stanley.